Tax Preparation Help

 3. The chassis could not, because of its special design and without substantial structural modification, be used as part of a vehicle designed to carry any other load.

-4. The vehicle must have traveled less than 7,500 miles on public highways during the owner's taxable year.
+4. The vehicle must have traveled less than 7,500 miles on public highways during the taxable year.

 2. Vehicles specially designed for off-highway transportation.
 A vehicle is not treated as a highway vehicle if the vehicle is specially designed for the primary function of transporting a particular type of load other than over the public highway and because of this special design, the vehicles's capability to transport a load over a public highway is substantially limited or impaired.